-There are 7 production wells located at Mirabel between Caisson 2 and 5.
-Wells

-1,4,6,7 are standby wells, and 2,3, and 5 are inactive.
+There are 7 production wells along the Russian River tat are located at Mirabel between Caisson 2 and 5.
+Production wells 1, 4, 6, and 7 are standby wells, and wells 2, 3, and 5 are inactive.

 Drinking Water Source Assessment information: